cl2534/RecipeWorld/README.md

 as a user, I can delete my recipe post

 Research Topics

-(TODO: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)
+(2 points) Use a Bootstrap for CSS framework throughout your site

+  I will try to learn how to implement Bootstrap into my app.

-(5 points) Perform client side form validation using a JavaScript library
+(3 points)  Perform client side form validation using custom JavaScript or JavaScript library

+  Errors integrated into DOM

-(5 points) Using React.js
+(4 points) Using React.js

-(4 points) Perform client side form validation using a JavaScript library see cs.nyu.edu/~jversoza/ait-final/my-form if you put in a number that's greater than 5, an error message will appear in the dom (5 points) vue.js used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points 10 points total out of 8 required points (TODO: addtional points will not count for extra credit)
+  I have previously learned React.js and want to use it to solidify the concepts

 Link to Initial Main Project File
 (TODO: create a skeleton Express application with a package.json, app.js, views folder, etc. ... and link to your initial app.js)